Caramon Majere: Video games

 Caramon appears as one of the player characters in Advanced Dungeons & Dragons: Heroes of the Lance.

 Caramon also appears in Champions of Krynn.

 Miniature figures

 Caramon was included in Ral Partha's Dragonlance Heroes boxed figures set of lead miniatures.
-A reviewer for Dragon magazine felt that Ral Partha did a good job of matching their figures to the characters' descriptions in the books, and described his figure: "Caramon is leaning forward aggressively, as if fighting.
+A reviewer for Dragon magazine felt that Ral Partha successfully matched their figures to the descriptions of the characters in the novels, and described his figure: "Caramon is leaning forward aggressively, as if fighting.
 He wields a long sword in his left hand with a shield on his right arm.
 A plate-mail suit covers his entire body, except for his full-length boots.
 His tunic, worn under his shoulder plates, flows naturally.
 The simple belts and buckles are clearly visible.
 Caramon wears a winged helmet, and his face bears a look of grim determination."

 A second miniature of Caramon was released, this time on an individual blister pack, under Ral Partha's "Personalities" line.